rust-lang/rust/doc/tutorial.md

 will often see in examples, and its related family of macros: `print!`, `println!`, and `write!`.

-`format!` draws syntax from python, but contains many of the same principles that [printf][pf] has.
+`format!` draws syntax from Python, but contains many of the same principles that [printf][pf] has.
 Unlike printf, `format!` will give you a compile-time error when the types of the directives don't match the types of the arguments.